Emergency Dental Care: Minimising Discomfort After Trauma

 Accidental Falls and Impacts

 Trips, slips, and falls are among the most frequent causes of dental injuries in adults.
 A direct impact to the mouth area can result in chipped, cracked, loosened, or completely displaced teeth.
+The severity of the injury often depends on the force and angle of impact.

 Sports-Related Injuries